 In 2002, Mr. Perciasepe joined the National Audubon Society, one of the nation’s oldest conservation organizations, as its senior vice president for public policy.
 He served as the group’s chief operating officer from 2004 to 2009, and worked to protect wetlands and expand environmental education.

 He has also held top positions in state and municipal government -- as Secretary of the Environment for the state of Maryland from 1990 to 1993 and as a senior planning official for the city of Baltimore, where he managed the city’s capital budget.

 Mr. Perciasepe is a member of the Bank of America National Community Advisory Council, the National Academy of Science Board on Environmental Studies and Toxicology, the National Petroleum Council, the Export-Import Bank Advisory Committee, and the North American Climate Smart Agriculture Alliance Steering Committee.
-He is also a member of the Center for Climate Preparedness and Community Resilience Advisory Board (Antioch University).
-He has been named a 2016 winner of American University's William K. Reilly Award for Environmental Leadership, the Chesapeake Water Environment Association’s Able Wolman Award, the American Lung Association’s Distinguished Service award and the Walter G. Wells Conservation Award.
+He is also a member of the Center for Climate Preparedness and Community Resilience Advisory Board at Antioch University and received American University's William K. Reilly Award for Environmental Leadership, the Chesapeake Water Environment Association’s Able Wolman Award, the American Lung Association’s Distinguished Service award and the Walter G. Wells Conservation Award.